Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Experimental Setting

 The read dataset is the same as in \cite{markovstructure-2021}.
-We employed the \texttt{Mason\_simulator} read simulator \citep{fu_mi_publications962} to simulate Illumina\footnote{Illumina is leading manufacturer of \NGSs, producing machines that employ an optical technology; see \texttt{https://www.illumina.com/}.} \NGS\ reads of length 101 from each genome, with approximate 6X coverage.
-The numbers of reads are 1966, 1996 and 1907, respectively; the total number of reads is 5869.
-The \texttt{Mason\_simulator} introduces errors in the form of transpositions (\SNPs), insertions, deletions and undetermined bases.\footnote{The are cases where the sequencer detects that a nucleotide is present, but is unable to determine whether it is A, C, G or T.} The latter, following convention, appear in the simulated reads as ``N'' and must be accommodated in computation of likelihood functions (Section \ref{subsec.experiment-classifier}).
+We employed the \texttt{Mason\_simulator} software \citep{fu_mi_publications962} to simulate Illumina \NGS\ reads of length 101 from each genome, with approximate 6X coverage.
+Illumina manufactures \NGSs\ that employ an optical technology; see \texttt{https://www.illumina.com/}.
+The numbers of reads are 1966, 1996 and 1907, respectively, which sum to 5869.
+The \texttt{Mason\_simulator} introduces errors in the form of transpositions (\SNPs), insertions, deletions and undetermined bases.
+The latter are cases in which the sequencer detects that a nucleotide is present, but is unable to determine whether it is A, C, G or T. Following convention, these appear in the simulated reads as ``N,'' and must be accommodated in computations.
+Some other DNA read datasets contain additional ``partial'' classifications, for instance, a base that is one of two possibilities.
 Parameters of the \texttt{Mason\_simulator} were set at default values.